ZiggyCreatures/FusionCache/docs/Comparison.md

 | **License**           | `MIT`           | `Apache 2.0` | `MIT`          | `MIT`           | `MIT`         |

 :information_source: **NOTES**
-- (1): **FusionCache** support for distributed synchronization is being designed and will be available soon.
-Also, simply setting a lower cache duration and enabling [fail-safe](FailSafe.md) + [soft timeouts](Timeouts.md), in most cases would give you similar results
+- (1): **FusionCache** support for a backplane is being designed and will be available soon.
 - (2): **CacheTower** does not support stale data-reuse, but offers a way for cache data to be marked as stale before it expires as a way to kick off background refresh ahead of time.
-It may be what you want or not, but it's good to know
+It may be what you want or not, but it's good to know.
-- (3): **EasyCaching** supports an `HybridCachingProvider` to handle 2 layers transparently, but it's implemented in a way that checks the distributed cache before the in-memory one, kind of invalidating the benefits of the latter, which is important to know
+- (3): **EasyCaching** supports an `HybridCachingProvider` to handle 2 layers transparently, but it's implemented in a way that checks the distributed cache before the in-memory one, kind of invalidating the benefits of the latter, which is important to know.
 - (4): **LazyCache** does have both sync and async support, but not for all the available methods (eg. `Remove`).
-This may be perfectly fine for you or not, but it's good to know
+This may be perfectly fine for you or not, but it's good to know.